The Portfolio subsystem is intended primarily as a tool for students to reflect on their own learning or as a tool for assessing student learning.

-Creating a Portfolio is much cleaner, simpler, and effective with the new Portfolio framework.
 To begin creating a Portfolio the user selects the Create Portfolio button in the My Portfolios sub-section.
-The first time that a user is presented with the new Portfolio authoring canvas the system will present her with the option to view a brief guided tour.
+The first time that a user is presented with the new Portfolio authoring canvas the system will present them with the option to view a brief guided tour.
 The guided tour walks the user through the new authoring interface at a high level to orient the user to the new tools.

 Creating Personal Artifacts & Assignment Artifacts

 Artifacts are evidence of learning, frequently accompanied by reflection by the learner.
 Artifacts are managed independently in the My Artifacts repository of the Portfolio, as an Artifact may be used in more than one Portfolio.
 Artifacts can be created ahead of time or “on the fly” while the user is authoring a Portfolio.

 In the new Portfolio framework, there are two types of Artifacts: Personal Artifacts and Assignment Artifacts.
 Personal Artifacts consist of a Title, Description, and Content.
 The Content can be generated free-form using a Content Editor, or can be a file (or files) uploaded from the local computer or selected the Content Collection, or both (free-form content + files).
 Assignment Artifacts are artifacts that are generated by converting a graded submission to an Assignment in a Blackboard Learn Course into an Artifact.
 Assignment Artifacts not only include the submitted file/content, but they also include metadata about the assignment: the Assignment details, the grade the student received, and any feedback provided by the instructor.